RoniKarppinen/GameTradingAPI/README.md

 ## API entry point URL

-Currently the API is not deployed remotely anywhere.
+Currently the API is not deployed remotely anywhere. #TODO EDIT THIS

 The base URL for accesing the API locally: